hp-l33/AiM/README.md

 imgs = model.generate(batch=8, temperature=1, top_p=0.98, top_k=600, cfg_scale=5)
 ```
 The first time Mamba runs, it will invoke the triton compiler and autotune, so it may be slow.
+From the second run onwards, the inference speed will be very fast.
 See:
 > https://github.com/state-spaces/mamba/issues/389#issuecomment-2171755306

 ## 🤗 Model Zoo